kermitt2/entity-fishing/Readme.md

 ## Install and build

 You will need a total of approx. 15GB of free disk space for installing (N)ERD.
-Running the service requires at least 4GB.
+Running the service requires at least 4GB of RAM.

 First install _grobid_ and _grobid-ner_, see http://github.com/kermitt2/grobid and http://github.com/kermitt2/grobid-ner